Skip to main content

 The proposed mechanism for this synergy is that estrogen may enhance the appetite-suppressant effects of GLP-1 receptor agonists.
 Estrogen receptors are found throughout the body, including in areas of the brain that regulate appetite and in the gut where GLP-1 is produced.

 By restoring estrogen levels, MHT may prime these systems to respond more robustly to the signals amplified by tirzepatide.
-The result is a more profound impact on during a life stage where weight gain is a common and persistent concern.
+The result is a more profound impact on weight management during a life stage where weight gain is a common and persistent concern.

 Table 1 ∞ Comparative Weight Loss in Postmenopausal Women